linux-man/backstage/README.md

 On Linux, Java has a tendency to crash when a monitor is connected/disconnected.
 Looks like a long time [bug](https://www.google.pt/search?q=sun.awt.image.BufImgSurfaceData+cannot+be+cast+to+sun.java2d.xr.XRSurfaceData).

-Certain mp4 files (mainly created by Handbrake) mute after 10-15 seconds of playing without any warning.
-It's a random glitch probably related to gstreamer-java.
-On Handbrake, choose mp3 audio, use avi and test the media several times.

-Ogg audio files are loaded by the Video library.
-You might have to play the "video" outside the window (choosing big or negative left/top values and small width/height).

 Sometimes at start the theme is not correctly applied.

-If "loop" fails or behaves strangely, change "End At" value to a value less than duration, like duration minus 0.1.

 During the limited tests I did on Mac, I found that the original Opengl version crash, so I added an alternative JAVA2D version.
 There are 3 labeled code blocks on backstage.pde and utils.pde that must be commented/uncommented to change the renderer.